abajwa-hw/ambari-workshops/blueprints-demo-security.md

 service ambari-agent restart
 ```

--  (Optional) - If you don't have a blueprint, you can generate BP and cluster file using Ambari recommendations.
-For more details, see [bootstrap script git](https://github.com/seanorama/ambari-bootstrap/tree/master/deploy)
+-  (Optional but recommended) - If you don't have a blueprint, you can generate BP and cluster file using Ambari recommendations.
+In this example below we are providing some sample blueprints but may need to be configured for your env

+For more details, on the bootstrap scripts see [bootstrap script git](https://github.com/seanorama/ambari-bootstrap/tree/master/deploy)
 ```
 yum install -y python-argparse git clone https://github.com/seanorama/ambari-bootstrap.git